IBM-Blockchain/HSM/Z-HSM/README.md

 No errors
 ```

-If the slot is already used by another session, below output is reasonalble:
+If the slot is already in use by another session, you might see the following output, which is reasonable:

 ```
 $ PKCS11_PROXY_SOCKET="tcp://9.47.152.235:30846`" pkcs11-tool --module=/usr/local/lib/libpkcs11-proxy.so --token-label PKCS11 --pin 87654312 -t